Memorable Manitobans: David Klippenstein “D.K.” Friesen (1910-1991)

 He had a number of other business interests.
 In 1946, he founded and was first General Manager of the Co-operative Vegetable Oils Limited (later CSP Foods and now Bunge Canada) and he was the first President of the Altona Co-op Service (now Sun Valley Co-op).
 He was also a founder and first General Manager of radio station CFAM and its affiliates in Golden West Broadcasting.

 On 4 July 1937, he married Mary Theresa Stobbe (1917-2001) at Altona and they had three daughters and two sons.
-He was President of the Altona Chamber of Commerce and Manitoba Motor League (1963-1964), and served as Mayor of Altona (1969-1975).
-He served on the boards of the Lower Red River Valley Water Commission, Manitoba Development Fund, and Manitoba Motor League (President, 1963-1964).
+He served as President of the Manitoba Branch of the Canadian Weekly Newspapers Association (1948-1949), Altona Chamber of Commerce (?-?), Manitoba Motor League (1963-1964), and Mayor of Altona (1969-1975).
+He was a board member of the Lower Red River Valley Water Commission and Manitoba Development Fund.
 In 1964, in recognition of his community service, he received a Manitoba Golden Boy Award.

 He died at Altona on 11 February 1991 and was buried in the Altona Cemetery.